Micdu70/MediaVolumeStepsExtender/README.md

-# VolumeStepsExtender
+# Media Volume Steps Extender
-A magisk module to Increase the Volume Steps.
+A magisk module to increase the Media Volume Steps to 25.